Needham lifts Boston Scientific Corporation [BSX] price estimate. Who else is bullish?

-Boston Scientific (NYSE: BSX) announced that the U.S. Centers for Medicare & Medicaid Services (CMS) granted a New Technology Add-on Payment (NTAP) for single-use duodenoscopes, applicable to the EXALT™ Model D Single-Use Duodenoscope, as part of its Fiscal Year 2022 Hospital Inpatient Prospective Payment System.
-NTAP was created to facilitate patient access for qualifying new medical technologies that substantially improve the diagnosis or treatment of Medicare beneficiaries.
-Beginning October 1, 2021, CMS will provide hospitals with additional device reimbursement when the EXALT Model D Single-Use Duodenoscope is used for eligible cases in the hospital inpatient setting.

-The stocks have a year to date performance of 27.62 percent and weekly performance of 4.34 percent.
-The stock has been moved at 27.62 percent over the last six months.
-The stock has performed 5.81 percent around the most recent 30 days and changed 5.16 percent over the most recent 3-months.
+Boston Scientific Corporation (NYSE: BSX) has commenced enrollment in the HI-PEITHO clinical trial, a collaborative research study with the Pulmonary Embolism Response Team (PERT) Consortium and the University Medical Center of the Johannes Gutenberg University of Mainz comparing use of the EkoSonic™ Endovascular System (EKOS) in combination with anticoagulation to anticoagulation alone for the treatment of acute, intermediate-high-risk pulmonary embolism (PE).

+Over the last 12 months, BSX stock rose by 12.42%.
+The one-year Boston Scientific Corporation stock forecast points to a potential upside of 10.54.
+The average equity rating for BSX stock is currently 1.80, trading closer to a bullish pattern in the stock market.

-If compared to the average trading volume of 6.47M shares, BSX reached to a volume of 10017505 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $62.18 billion, with 1.42 billion shares outstanding and 1.42 billion shares in the current float.
+Compared to the average trading volume of 6.46M shares, BSX stock reached a trading volume of 5913881 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Boston Scientific Corporation [BSX]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for BSX shares is $48.97 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on BSX stock is a recommendation set at 1.80.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.